 top of page

 A Wakakirri Story-Dance is a 3-7 minute performance where a group of students theatrically tells a story using a combination of dance, creative movement, acting, and pre-recorded music.
 Schools can unleash their creativity by incorporating any combination of dance styles, creative movement, acting, music, props, costumes, sets, and film projections.
+Schools should be inspired by the annual festival theme and Wakakirri ethos 'Great Stories Inspire Change'.

 1. Story-Dances can be performed live on stage or submitted via video, with a duration of 3 to 7 minutes.